floraservice12345-tech/futureproofblog/README.md

 # FutureProof Blog

-Static site source, deployed via Netlify.
+Static site for futureproofblog.in — AI, work and money guides for India.

+Last content update: 2026-08-03